mbj4668/eyaml/README.md

 If the option `key_as_existing_atom` is given, mapping string keys are converted to existing atoms.
-If the atom doesn't exist, or if the atom is one of `true`, `false`, `null`, `nan`, `inf` or `-inf`, then the mapping string key is returned as a binary().
+If the atom doesn't exist, or if the atom is one of `true`, `false`, `null`, `nan`, `inf` or `-inf`, then the mapping string key is returned as a binary.

 The `key_as_existing_atom` option is useful when the schema for the YAML document is known, and all keys are already present in the code.